sibawayhi/ReadersGuideZayniBarakat/README.md

-ReadersGuideZayniBarakat
+Readers Guide to *Zayni Barakat*, a Novel by Gamal al-Ghitani
 ========================

-Reader's Guide to Zayni Barakat, a Novel by Gamal al-Ghitani

 Mostly an outline, so far.
 See zbguide.pdf.